gitter-badger/javascript-3/arrowFunctions/arrowFunctions.md

 - If the function body only has a single expression, feel free to omit the braces and use the implicit return.
 Otherwise, use a `return` statement.

+> Why?
+Syntactic sugar(語法糖).
+It reads well when multiple functions are chained together.
+>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>